Borommarachathirat II: History

 In 1424, upon the death of Intharacha, his two older brothers marched from their respective cities to Ayutthaya to claim the throne.
-They engaged in single combat on elephants, during which both were killed, leaving the throne to Samphraya.
-In 1433, Samphraya led Siamese forces in a campaign against Cambodia—then the post-Angkor Khmer Kingdom—and plundered Angkor Thom.
+They engaged in single combat on elephants, during which both were killed, leaving the throne to Sam Phraya.
+In 1433, Sam Phraya led Siamese forces in a campaign against Cambodia—then the post-Angkor Khmer Kingdom—and plundered Angkor Thom.
 The attack contributed to the Khmers' abandonment of Angkor and the relocation of their capital further to the southeast.

 And he ordered the Nakhonin to rule in Cambodia.
 Later, the Nakhonin died, he appointed the Prince of Phrak, his another son to reign in Cambodia.
 But the prince was assassinated by Ponhea Yat.
 Therefore allowing Ponhea Yat to become king instead of the prince.
 After that, Ponhea Yat moved the capital to Chaktomuk.
 To escape the influence of Siam, and wanting to move the center closer to the sea to further promote maritime trade.

 The conquest, however, brought in a large influx of Khmer culture and traditions into the Siamese court.
-For example, the high reverence of Thai kingship as a deity, known as Devaraja, came from Cambodia.
+For example, the idea of the Thai king as a divine figure—the Devaraja concept—was adopted from Angkor.

+In 1442, King Sam Phraya launched a major military expedition to conquer Lan Na during a period of succession turmoil following the death of King Sam Fang Kaen.
+Although the Ayutthayan forces reached and laid siege to the capital of Chiang Mai, they were unable to capture the city or achieve a decisive victory over the newly ascended King Tilokaraj.
+The campaign ended in a retreat after King Sam Phraya reportedly fell ill during the siege.

 King Sam Phraya also sought northward expansion.
 He married a daughter of the vassal Prince of Sukhothai, Maha Tammaraja IV, and had a son, who will grow up to be Prince Ramesuan.
 When the last king of Sukhothai died in 1446, his grandson inherited the kingdom, further strengthening Ayutthaya control over Sukhothai.

-In 1442, Chao Sam Phraya led his armies to conquer Lanna.
-He managed to sack the capital Chiang Mai but was unable to conquer the kingdom.

-Chao Sam Phraya died in 1448 and was succeeded by his son Prince Ramesuan as Trilokanat.
+King Sam Phraya died in 1448 and was succeeded by his son Prince Ramesuan as Trilokanat.